fobe-projects/fobe-docs/static/boards/fobe_idea_mesh_tracker_c1/README.md

 FoBE IDEA Mesh Tracker C1 is a complete application board designed for outdoor LoRa communication.
 It integrates a nRF52840 MCU, GPS, buzzer, display screen, and LoRa transceiver, providing all the necessary features for an outdoor LoRa communication device.

 The board features a rotary encoder, two buttons for easy user interface operation, an onboard BLE antenna for convenient configuration, a 0.96-inch OLED screen, and two indicator LEDs.
-It also includes a USB-C connector, reserved SWDIO/SWCLK header holes on the side, an 8-pin header for external expansion with 6 GPIO pins, and two IPEX antenna connectors for LoRa and GPS antennas.
+It also includes a USB-C connector, reserved SWDIO/SWCLK header holes on the side, an 8-pin header for external expansion with 6 GPIO pins, and two UF.L antenna connectors for LoRa and GPS antennas.

 ## Technical Details

 - **Core Components:**
   - nRF52840 MCU
-  - GPS module with IPEX antenna connector
+  - GPS module with UF.L antenna connector
-  - LoRa transceiver with IPEX antenna connector
+  - LoRa transceiver with UF.L antenna connector
   - 0.96-inch OLED screen
   - Buzzer for audio feedback